VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

 ### Planning

 Java is required.
-Java installation is not covered in these instructions.
-Java 1.7 is supported and recommended by EuPathDB, but any version that is compatible with Apache Tomcat should work.
+Java 1.7 is supported and recommended by EuPathDB, but any version that is compatible with Apache Tomcat should work. `gcc` is needed to compile C source code for a Tomcat binary. `make` is also needed.
+The installation of these dependencies is not covered in this document.

 By following these instructions you will install Apache Tomcat and TcIF.
 Each of these products will be contained in their own directory.
 In this demonstration I will organize these two directories under a `tcif_trial` directory in my home account.